nmeisburger/Rice-Eats/README.md

 ### Initial Deployment to Heroku

-1. Install Heroku CLI with `npm install -g heroku` if it is not already installed.
+1. Install Heroku CLI with `$ npm install -g heroku` if it is not already installed.
-2. Run `heroku create <project name>`
+2. Run `$ heroku create <project name>`
-3. Run `git remote -v` to confirm that this worked.
+3. Run `$ git remote -v` to confirm that this worked.
 You should see the following:

             $ git remote -v
             heroku https://git.heroku.com/<project name>.git (fetch)